airbnb/lottie-ios/Sources/Private/EmbeddedLibraries/README.md

  5. Change all of the `public` symbols defined in the module to instead be `internal` to prevent Lottie from exposing any APIs from other libraries.

+ 6. If the dependency provides a privacy manifest, incorporate content from that dependency's privacy manifest into Lottie's privacy manifest.